vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 multiple configuration files mode
 (`vector --config .../common.toml --config .../custom.toml`).

+#### Vector config file reloads

+It is best to explicitly disable reloads in our default deployment configuration, because this provides more reliability that [eventually consistent `ConfigMap` updates][configmap_updates].

+Users can recreate the `Pod`s (thus restarting Vector, and making it aware of the new config) via
+[`kubectl rollout restart -n vector daemonset/vector`][kubectl_rollout_restart].

 #### Strategy on YAML file grouping

 > This section is about Kubernetes `.yaml` files.